Brunomvsilva/VESPA-SoC/README.md

 ---

-## My Contributions to the VeSPA SoC
+## My Contributions to the VeSPA SoC and Skills Learned

 - Played a major role in designing and implementing the **pipelined datapath**
 - Actively participated in team discussions on data, control, and structural hazard mitigation strategies